Back to Dashboard

 The Philadelphia Fed partnered with Oxford Economics to calculate the economic impacts of higher education institutions and hospitals using the IMPLAN model for input-output analysis.

-For the 2004 data, dollar amounts were adjusted to 2019 dollars using industry-specific adjustment factors provided by IMPLAN.
+Yes, dollar values are adjusted to 2024 dollars in the 2004 and 2019 data using industry-specific adjustment factors provided by IMPLAN.
 Dollar values for GDP and labor income were adjusted in the original detailed modeling results for each of the 546 IMPLAN industries.
-Regional data were also adjusted, and these adjusted regional data were also used to calculate location quotients and reliance scores.